ZolanaPrime/stellaris-small-tweaks/README.md

 **Not compatible with Achievements, or other mods that edit the relevant sections of the vanilla files (full list below)!**

-# The mod is not yet available - currently being worked on!

 # Full list of available tweaks:

 ## Systems: